 These changes are intended not only to increase the level of responsibility for those involved in smuggling, but also to solve a number of problems associated with avoiding criminal liability through loopholes in the law.
 It is important to note that liability occurs only if there is intent, which is intended to prevent abuse by law enforcement agencies and the judicial system.

-However, MP Yaroslav Zheleznyak believes the adoption of stricter legislation on smuggling of goods is extremely contradictory and dangerous for business: “The new law strengthens the ability of customs to influence any business.
+However, MP Yaroslav Zheleznyak considers the adoption of stricter legislation on the smuggling of goods to be extremely contradictory and dangerous for business: “The new law strengthens the ability of customs to influence any business.
 That is, an error in the declaration can result in imprisonment for the entrepreneur.
 Secondly, it does not solve the problem of smuggling, because this is not only a customs issue.

 The first cases of application of the new law